4 Questions About Change Management and ERP

 To overcome this blind spot, it’s imperative to consistently communicate the “Why” of the project with ongoing education to build the foundation to help manage change.

 Take the needed time to establish the project team, the resources, the process and organizational commitment to ensure that staff can function as “change agents” within the company as opposed to those that block or resistance to change.
-Listen to an ERP Podcast about project roles and responsibilities.

 4 – What is an “early warning sign” that an IT project is likely to produce poor results?